Contemplation

 2. Little chance to meet.
 You will never find an INTx in places that are dominated by ESxx types (clubs, parties, or any major social gatherings etc.).
 You are more likely to run into them at ambivert places like coffee shops, libraries, museums, art shows, or places and events that are low key social-non-social type of settings.
 The ESFP and INTJ will either have magnetic attraction or find each other weird at first.
 It could even be both at the same time.

 3. Underdeveloped ESFP will find INTJs too intense and serious.
 And underdeveloped INTJ will find ESFPs too emotional and childish.
-Keep in mind that “some” ESFPs lives up to their negative stereotypes for being promiscuous, unloyal, addicted to attention, lack boundaries and commitment, etc. But from personal experience, not many are actually like that in real life.
-I think ESFP/INTJ will only work if both learns to communicate.
+Keep in mind that some ESFPs lives up to their negative stereotypes for being promiscuous, unloyal, addicted to attention, lack boundaries and commitment, etc. I think ESFP/INTJ will only work if both learns to communicate.
 Maturity and love plays a big part.
 When this type of pairing works, their complimentary functions makes them a power couple.

 5. If you think about it, the chance of an ESFP encountering someone who they are attracted to and are also an INTJ is incredibly rare.
 The same can be said with all of the rarer types.
 While the chance of an ESFP meeting an INTJ is 1 in 100, they might not be attracted to the first one they meet—both ways.
 This means the chance of an ESFP meeting that one INTJ, or the INTJ meeting the special ESFP is probably more rare.
 And this is not considering all the other types the ESFP runs into along the way.
 Just think about it.
 What if the INTJ that the ESFP meets speaks a different language?
 What if the ESFP is taken?
 What if the INTJ is taken?
 The probability of any ESFP running into this person is now more like 1 in 10,000.